 For information about the legal aspects of cactus rescues:

 How to get on our Sale Notification EMail List

-Send an email to us (Cactus@TucsonCactus.org) and indicate you want to be added to the Sale Notification List.
+If you are a TCSS member, you already get notified of all sales.
+If you are not a TCSS member, send an email to us (List@TucsonCactus.org) and indicate you want to be added to the Sale Notification List.
 We will notify you as to the type of cacti for sale and location.
 We no longer maintain wait lists for Ocotillo and Saguaros as we seldom acquire them and have a huge demand for them when we do get them (we usually limit one or two per family)